Outer Drive Hero Drivers Club annually presents the

 Event Paperwork from past events

 For those who have time to spare, several past years challenges have been posted.
 A few are incomplete, and anyone with information to add is strongly encouraged to submit additional items.
 Click on the folder for the year to open the paperwork.
 Much of this information comes to us thanks to the wonderful files of Glenn and Barb Grossklags, and also to Sherry and Fred Egloff who had captured some of the earliest paperwork.
+Frank Opalka had collected a large sheaf of papers, and allowed us to copy them before they were sent on to Torc in early 2013.

 Please note: We need copies of any instruction sets, or even individual pieces from your files.
 We'll scan it and return it to you if desired.
 We also have made our best guesses as to the organizers, event names, years, etc. If there are some inconsistencies, please write us, and offer any paperwork you may have.